-Shaun Burke has been the CEO of Guaranty Federal Bancshares, Inc. (NASDAQ:GFED) since 2005.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Then we'll look at a snap shot of the business growth.
+In 2005 Shaun Burke was appointed CEO of Guaranty Federal Bancshares, Inc. (NASDAQ:GFED).
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+After that, we will consider the growth in the business.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Shaun Burke's Compensation Compare With Similar Sized Companies?

-Our data indicates that Guaranty Federal Bancshares, Inc. is worth US$104m, and total annual CEO compensation is US$439k.
-(This figure is for the year to December 2018).
-While we always look at total compensation first, we note that the salary component is less, at US$314k.
-We took a group of companies with market capitalizations below US$200m, and calculated the median CEO total compensation to be US$468k.
+According to our data, Guaranty Federal Bancshares, Inc. has a market capitalization of US$110m, and paid its CEO total annual compensation worth US$439k over the year to December 2018.
+We think total compensation is more important but we note that the CEO salary is lower, at US$314k.
+We took a group of companies with market capitalizations below US$200m, and calculated the median CEO total compensation to be US$526k.

-The graphic below shows how CEO compensation at Guaranty Federal Bancshares has changed from year to year.
+You can see, below, how CEO compensation at Guaranty Federal Bancshares has changed over time.

 Is Guaranty Federal Bancshares, Inc. Growing?

-Guaranty Federal Bancshares, Inc. has increased its earnings per share (EPS) by an average of 4.9% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 48% over the last year.
+Guaranty Federal Bancshares, Inc. has increased its earnings per share (EPS) by an average of 20% a year, over the last three years (using a line of best fit).
+Its revenue is up 11% over last year.

 Has Guaranty Federal Bancshares, Inc. Been A Good Investment?

-Most shareholders would probably be pleased with Guaranty Federal Bancshares, Inc. for providing a total return of 49% over three years.
-So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.
+Guaranty Federal Bancshares, Inc. has generated a total shareholder return of 22% over three years, so most shareholders would be reasonably content.
+But they probably wouldn't be so happy as to think the CEO should be paid more than is normal, for companies around this size.